 ACCT 497 ACCOUNTING INTERNSHIP (1-3)

 Students are required to work in assigned projects in actual accounting environments.
-Priority will be given to seniors.
-Open to highly qualified juniors.
+Priority will be given to seniors; also open to highly qualified sophomores or juniors.
 Graded S/U. May be repeated for a maximum of 6 units.
-Prerequisites: consent of department chairperson; junior status.
+Prerequisites: ACCT 301 and consent of department chair.

-Professors: Martin Freedman, Seth Hammer, Charles Martin, Andrew Schiff, Rodney Stump (Chairperson)
+Professors: Martin Freedman (Graduate Program Director), Seth Hammer, Charles Martin, Andrew Schiff

-Associate Professors: Islam Elshahat, JinDong Park, Arundhati Rao, Jorge Romero, Charles Russo
+Associate Professors: Islam Elshahat, Steven Isberg (Chairperson), Tesfaye Lemma, JinDong Park, Arundhati Rao, Jorge Romero, Charles Russo

-Assistant Professors: Mehrzad Azmi Shabestari, Isaac Bonaparte, Barry Buchoff, Chao Chen, Tesfaye Lemma, Zhen (Jen) Zhang
+Assistant Professors: Mehrzad Azmi Shabestari, Isaac Bonaparte, Barry Buchoff, Zhen (Jen) Zhang